seanmtracey/PPE-Visor-Fabrication-Instructions/README.md

 ![](images/4a.png)

-Click on the scale tab, and then click on the chain icon (highlighed above in green) so that the model is not scaled in all 3 dimensions.
+Click on the Scale tab, and then click on the chain icon (highlighed above in green) so that the model is not scaled in all 3 dimensions.

 ![](images/4b.png)